GillianLaw/Personal-100-days-of-code/log.md

 **Today's progress** Tidying up github and trying to make it better represent my work.
 Now I should create something new to add to it!

+I've been playing with some Marseille city data and trying to analyse it.
+I looked at data from the Opera and other theatres, and also popular children's names

+**Thoughts** It's a lot harder in real life than following tutorials...
+And I'm not sure there's that much I can do with it.
+Maybe I can play with cufflinks?
+Anyway, I've learned plenty this morning.

 ### May 17, 2023